Briggs Manufacturing Company

 Briggs Manufacturing was an American, Detroit-based manufacturer of automobile bodies for Ford Motor Company, Chrysler Corporation and other U.S. and European automobile manufacturers.

 In 1953, it was bought by Chrysler Corporation without its former Beautyware plumbing division which is now owned by Cerámicas Industriales, South America (CISA).

 History

 Walter Briggs, by trade an upholsterer of carriages, after experience as a plant superintendent outside the industry joined a Detroit carriage builder and repairer, B F Everitt Company.
 Everitt had made some automobile bodies for Ransom E Olds and Henry Ford.
 Walter Briggs was soon in charge of the shops then became vice-president and then president.
-In 1909 the owners decided to make complete cars and Briggs was able to buy the Everitt coachbuilding business and reorganise it as Briggs Manufacturing Company.
+In 1909 the owners decided to make complete cars and Briggs was able to buy the Everitt coachbuilding business and reorganize it as Briggs Manufacturing Company.